barrettjflowers/barrettjflowers/README.md

 ## About Me  ☕ 🍂
-`Hello World!` my name is Barrett Flowers, a junior developer with a hunger for knowledge- and lattes.
+`Hello World!` my name is Barrett Flowers, a junior developer with a hunger for knowledge- and pumpkin lattes.
 Retro games, tv shows, books, films.

 As a creative, I LOVE simple applications that optimize and simplify work flows.
 Why overcomplicate it?
 Creating scripts, installers, and bots are all right up my alley.
 Spending hours optimizing my `.tmux.conf`?
 Absolutely.